 Oyster and Timber Production

-In Coos County the Pacific Connector is slated to directly negatively impact native Olympia oysters in Haynes Inlet and also Clausen Oyster Company’s highly productive silver point Pacific oyster beds.
-Coos Bay is the largest commercial producer of shellfish in the state of Oregon.
+In Coos County the Pacific Connector is slated to directly negatively impact native Olympia oysters in Haynes Inlet and also Clausen Oyster Company’s and Coos Bay Oyster Company’s highly productive Silver Point Pacific oyster beds.
+Coos Bay contains one of only three known native Oregon coastal populations of the Olympia oyster.
+Within its native range, this species has significantly diminished from historical levels (National Fish and Wildlife Federation et al. 2010).
 Pacific oysters are commercially raised in the mudflats of South Slough and Haynes Inlet and the upper bay east of McCullough Bridge.
-Clamming also occurs at Haynes Inlet.
-(FEIS page 4.7-17)
+A large and diverse population of benthic and epibenthic invertebrates is present beyond the entrance to Coos Bay.
+Clams, crabs, oysters, and shrimp make up important components of these invertebrates in the bay.
+(Export FEIS page 4-555)

-NOTE: The data and information provided above is partially based on information obtained from the FERC Final Environmental Impact Statement (FEIS) of the proposed Jordan Cove LNG Import Terminal and Pacific Connector Gas Pipeline.
-We will update the information on this page as newer information and details about the Jordan Cove LNG Export project becomes available.
+NOTE: The data and information provided above was originally based on information obtained from the FERC Final Environmental Impact Statement (FEIS) of the proposed Jordan Cove LNG Import Terminal and Pacific Connector Gas Pipeline.
+We are attempting to update the information on this page as newer information and details about the Jordan Cove LNG Export project becomes available.